 Such expenses may only be paid where permitted under local law and approved in advance by either the CEO and/or the VP Finance.
 The expenses must be reasonable in amount and directly related to the business purpose.
 Wherever possible, Carmanah Personnel should contract directly with vendors of

 services rather than making direct payment or reimbursement to an official.
 It will usually be advisable to make Carmanah’s sponsorship of the travel transparent to the official’s supervisor, and in some circumstances the supervisor’s consent may be necessary.
 Carmanah Personnel should never agree to

 pay or reimburse travel expenses which are predominately for recreation or entertainment or agree to pay travel expenses for an official’s spouse or other family members.

 Per diems or cash allowances should not be paid to public officials except (i) as required or permitted by local law and (ii) in modest amounts, to defray legitimate expenses incurred by an official for an approved purpose where those expenses are not paid directly by Carmanah to the vendor.

 Charitable and Political Contributions

 The CFPOA and other anti-corruption laws cover contributions, whether cash or in-kind, to political parties, party officials, and candidates for political office.
 Political or charitable contributions by companies such as Carmanah also often raise issues under local laws where the Company has operations.
 As a general rule, Carmanah does not make political or charitable contributions.
 If any contribution is made, it must be permissible under local law, must not be made with any promise or expectation or favorable treatment in return and must be accurately reflected in Carmanah’s books and records.
-Consult with, and obtain the approval of the CEO and /or CFO prior to making any political or charitable contribution.
-This Policy does not restrict Personnel or Partners from making contributions of money or services in their individual capacity.
+Consult with, and obtain the approval of, the CEO and/or VP Finance prior to making any political or charitable contribution.
+This Policy does not restrict employees from making contributions of money or services in their individual capacity.

 Transactions with Governments or State-Owned Entities